ild714/100DaysOfSwift/README.md

 ## Day 23 – Milestone: Projects 1-3

+- What you learned
+- Key points
+- Challenge

 ## Day 24 – Project 4, part one

+- Setting up
+- Creating a simple browser with WKWebView
+- Choosing a website: UIAlertController action sheets

 ## Day 25 – Project 4, part two

+- Monitoring page loads: UIToolbar and UIProgressView
+- Refactoring for the win